-At Askews Legal LLP, we have specialist Family and Divorce Solicitors and we offer our expertise to a wide range of clients.
+At Askews Legal LLP, we have specialist Family and Divorce Solicitors in Coventry and we offer our expertise to a wide range of clients.
 Regardless of their financial means, we are one of the few firms in the country to offer a full range of funding that includes fixed fee divorces and legal aid.

 Our family law team includes members who have secured specialist accreditations for Matrimonial Advice and Resolution aswell as membership on the Law Society’s Children’s Law Panel.